 FDA Approves Basal-IQ Predictive Low Suspend for the t:slim X2 Pump from Tandem

 The Basal-IQ algorithm uses data from the Dexcom G6 CGM to predict what blood sugars will be 30 minutes in the future.
-The device suspends insulin delivery when low glucose is predicted, then automatically resumes insulin delivery once glucose levels begin to rise.
-In clinical trials, use of the t:slim X2 Pump with Basal-IQ technology demonstrated a 31 percent relative reduction in time spent below 70 mg/dL, with no rebound hyperglycemia compared to a CGM-enabled insulin pump without the feature.
+The device suspends insulin delivery when low blood glucose is predicted, then automatically resumes insulin delivery once blood glucose levels begin to rise.
+In clinical trials, use of the t:slim X2 Pump with Basal-IQ technology demonstrated a 31 percent relative reduction in time spent below 3.9 mmol/L70 mg/dL, with no rebound hyperglycemia compared to a CGM-enabled insulin pump without the feature.

 The Basal-IQ rollout is the first step from Tandem towards their more complete hybrid closed-loop system, which will be called Control-IQ.
 This is the first FDA approval of a pump algorithm integrating with the Dexcom G6, on the heel’s of it’s “interoperability” approval this spring.